praveek/launch.en/help/launch-reference/publishing/environments.md

 * Marking the Archive box
 * Updating the path field (the embed code changes in real time as you update the path)

-When the embed code changes in Launch, you'll need to update the embed codes in your HTML.
+When the embed code changes in Platform Launch, you'll need to update the embed codes in your HTML.
 For obvious reasons, many people try to avoid changing embed codes after they've been implemented.

 ## Create an Environment